john-yohan-park/Python-Variable-and-Function-Printer/README.md

 ### Usable Functions
 `print_time(func, param 1, param2, ...)`
-    WHAT IT DOES    print function's result and runtime
+* print function's result and runtime

 `print_var(some_variable)`
-    WHAT IT DOES    print variable's name and value
+* print variable's name and value

-No need to download any third-party Python packages :)
+No need to download any third-party packages :)